hkohko/opencv-contours-receipt/README.md

 ## Moving on
 1. Put your collage image in the `collage/` folder.
-2. Run `app/main.py`, and type in the collage image filename.
+2. Run `python app/main.py`, and type in the collage image filename.
 It doesn't have to be exact, just a string of words that the filename contains is fine.
 3. Press `enter` and your chopped-up image is in `extracted_images/`